Passwords could soon be abandoned once and for all

 Businesses are at last ready to leave passwords behind for good, recognising the security risk and time sink they represent, according to access management firm Okta.

-Joe Diamond, the company’s Senior Director of Product, told TechRadar Pro businesses are no longer willing to tolerate the friction or hazards associated with managing a multitude of passwords.
+Joe Diamond, the company’s VP of Product, told TechRadar Pro businesses are no longer willing to tolerate the friction or hazards associated with managing a multitude of passwords.

 “The biggest trend is that there is a general cognisance that passwords are a problem," Diamond says, "there’s a huge desire among organisations to get rid of the complexity of password management altogether.”